 - If the student enrolls half-time (six credits) in the summer semester, the student would receive a $1,480 Federal Pell Grant for summer, or one-half (50%) of a full award.

 Federal Supplemental Education Opportunity Grant (SEOG) – This grant is awarded to students demonstrating exceptional financial need.
 Students must qualify for a Pell Grant to be eligible for SEOG and priority is given to students with a zero (0) EFC (per the FAFSA results).
 The typical award is $150 per semester to eligible recipients and funding for this grant is contingent upon MACC’s SEOG allocation from federal funding.

-Access Missouri Financial Assistance Program – To be eligible to receive the award, you must: Complete the FAFSA by April 1 with a resulting EFC of $12,000 or less, maintain satisfactory academic progress, be enrolled full time at a participating Missouri school and not be pursuing a degree or certificate in theology or divinity.
+Access Missouri Financial Assistance Program – To be eligible to receive the award, you must: Complete the FAFSA by February 1 with a resulting EFC of $12,000 or less, maintain satisfactory academic progress, be enrolled full time at a participating Missouri school and not be pursuing a degree or certificate in theology or divinity.
 Awards vary depending on your EFC and the type of school you are attending.
 Awards at two-year institutions range from $300 to $1,300 annually and are contingent upon state funding for this program.

 Marguerite Ross Barnett Scholarship Program - This scholarship was established for students who are employed while attending school part-time.
 To be eligible, you must demonstrate financial need and be enrolled at least half-time (6 hours) but less than full-time (12 hours) and be employed and compensated for at least 20 hours per week.
 The maximum scholarship is the actual tuition charged for part-time enrollment.
 Click here for a copy of the application.
 Complete and return to the MACC Financial Aid Office by July 1.